jarviscanada/jarvis_data_eng_ZacharyBarlow/README.md

 # Zachary Barlow .
 Jarvis Consulting

 My name is Zachary Barlow and I graduated from the University of Toronto Scarborough campus with a degree in Statistics, specializing in Machine learning and Data Science.
+I have joined Jarvis Consulting as a Data Engineer/Software Developer in pursuit of shaping my future and working with top employers in our country.
+I am working through a variety of projects relating to the use of Java 8, Linux/Bash, Spring Boot, RDBMS, Maven, Docker, and more.
+I am an extremely eager and passionate individual looking for a position within an amazing team to show off my skills with and push not only my progress but their company further.

 ## Skills